dmit1530-term1211-a05/demo-flexbox-columns/README.md

 # [demo] Flexbox Columns

-In this demo we look at how to use flexbox's property 'flexflow' for layout purposes.
-Flex-wrap is used to adjust the layout and content to different screen-sizes (stages of squishiness).
+In this demo, we look at how to use flexbox's property 'flexflow' for layout purposes.
+Flex-wrap is used to adjust the layout and content to different screen sizes (stages of squishiness).

 ---